There are five distinct ways to view your cloud architecture built into Hava.

 Extended Infrastructure View

-Security Group View
+Security Group View (AWS Only)

 They are selectable from the "Select your view" collapsible options box in the bottom right of your diagram view screen.